alexpisquared/AAV.Shared/Src/NetLts/MsGraphLib/README.md

 ### 2024-10-05  tested:
 5.59: up to 50 mb works fine
-5.81 gives "API not found" error for all movie and doc files.
+5.81: beta gives "API not found" error for all movie and doc files.